 Option 1: Cooking In The Oven

 When you cook in an oven, you also have the benefit of not having to monitor it while the appliance does its job.
-And isn’t that the whole point!
-Frozen sausages stay good for almost 6 months if you store them properly in the freezer.
+And isn’t that the whole point?
+If you store them properly in the freezer, frozen sausages stay good for almost 6 months.
 And it’s about two months for fresh sausages.

 If you like to stick them in the oven for a quick and delicious meal, you want to know how to get it right.
 And here’s how that is done.
 Let’s begin.

 - Step 1: Start by preheating the oven to 375 degrees Fahrenheit.

 - Step 2: The temperature in the oven varies depending on the model you have.
 So, 375 degrees is for fan ovens.
 If you have a gas oven, you want to start at 340 degrees Fahrenheit.

 - Step 3: Take out a baking pan and line it with just one tin foil sheet.
 This is to make sure that it stays clean.

 - Step 4: Add just one tablespoon of olive oil to the baking pan on top of the foil.